 stronger every day.

-Chris has lived in Vermont since the late nineties and was pianist and arranger for the late Stax Records vocalist Sandra Wright.
+Chris has lived in Vermont since the late nineties and, besides his own projects, was pianist and arranger for the late Stax Records vocalist Sandra Wright.
 He has played Canada’s Guelph and Toronto’s Jazz Festivals, the White Plains and Northwest Jazz fests in New York, the Springfield Jazz & Roots Festival in Massachusetts, Cleveland’s Ingenuity Festival as well as the city’s Tri-state Jazz Festival and both the Hartford International Jazz Festival and the Hartford Public Library’s Jazz Piano Series in Connecticut.
 He has performed at the Greenwich Village haunt 5C Cafe, New York’s Museum of Natural History, Brooklyn’s Roulette and the Big Apple’s 52nd Street jazz club, Miles Cafe.
 Steinway & Sons invited Chris to participate this past summer in the Newport Jazz Festival Foundation Gala hosted by Christian McBride and Herbie Hancock.